 Additionally, this is the same woman who, when I got all excited about an ex boyfriend having flowers personally sent to my door the before valentine’s day, told me that his gift and gesture was pathetic.

 She said that the flowers didn’t mean anything.
-She said that he was a terrible boyfriend and never had any interest in me, because he had them sent to my house the day before Valentine’s day.
+She said that he was a terrible boyfriend and never truly liked me, because he had them sent to my house the day before Valentine’s day.